CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 vina --receptor receptor/1H1Q-receptor.pdbqt --ligand ligands/0-prepared.pdbqt --config receptor/1H1Q-receptor.box.txt --exhaustiveness 100 --out poses/0-vina-out.pdbqt --num_modes 20
 ```

 Instead of using the Python script `vina-batch.py`, you can also use the `--batch` flag when executing the vina command.
 However, I prefer to maintain more control over the order of operations and outputs.
-By using `vina-batch.py`, you will find both the .pdbqt files and the individual docking output files (such as `in-num docking output.txt`) in the `poses` folder.
+By using `vina-batch.py`, you will find both the final best poses (*-vina-out.pdbqt) files and the individual docking output files (such as `*-vina-score.txt`) in the `poses` folder.
 For example, for id-num 0 in `poses/`, we can find the files `0-vina-out.pdbqt` and `0-vina-score.txt`, which look like this:

 ```
 AutoDock Vina v1.2.5